-Open for recruitment: Potential – please get in the contact with the team.
+Open for recruitment: Potential – please get in the contact with the team via the email below

-Conversations about sustainability are littered with misconceptions so Ripple aims to put the science back in sustainability are littered with misconceptions so Ripple aims to put the science back in sustainability and helps you identify the changes that actually make the biggest impact.
+Conversations about sustainability are littered with misconceptions so Cascade aims to put the science back in sustainability and helps you identify the changes that actually make the biggest impact.
 The plan is to take the uncertainty out of individual actions and show the power they can have, while remaining aware of the bigger picture.